 - Once You Located Frozen Pipes Along Your Home's Exterior Wall, Take Action Immediately.

 Never think twice about hiring a professional to deal with this serious situation.
-Drilling a hole on the wall may be necessary to reveal the frozen parts of tubes and start thawing them.
+Drilling a hole in the wall may be necessary to reveal the frozen parts of the tubes and start thawing them.

 What to Do to Prevent Frozen Pipes from Occurring

 Indeed, we cannot command the weather, but we can do something to protect the pipes from getting frozen.
 You may try the following tips below:

 - Drain the liquid from your sprinkler and swimming pool water tubes.
 They are distinctly possible to freeze.

 - Disconnect and drain the outdoor hoses and keep them in your garage.
 Turn off the indoor faucets that supply water to the outdoor hoses.

 - Inspect the insulation around lighting fixtures and vents.
 Ensure it's adequate to prevent heat from escaping.

 - Seal any wall cracks or holes in and out of your home.
 Examine all the sides of the utility service lines carefully.